We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 What happens when you mix the incredibly fun stealth gameplay of Assassin’s Creed with some of the most fun ship-to-ship combat ever in a video game?
 Assassin’s Creed IV: Black Flag is what you get, and it’s a truly magical experience.
 Not only is Black Flag the best pirate game of all time, but it’s one of the best games of this console generation.

 It’s hard to believe that pirates have been so underrepresented in the world of video games.
 Everything about the life of a pirate seems conducive to video games, but alas, swashbuckling games are few and far between.
-Still, if you need to get your fix, the seven games we’ve looked at today should fill that void!
+Still, if you need to get your fix, the games we’ve looked at today should fill that void!